nalapatt/project2/README.md

 21. Now merge the changes of your develop branch to your master branch using rebase
 22. Push all the changes to remote repo including branches
 23. Create a pull request

+To be done from the SimplilearnGithubTraining account – by me after wards.
 24. Accept the pull request and merge the changes to main repo.
 25. Your main repo should reflect the changes.